-Lack of climate finance and the "worstever" debt crisis are key remaining obstacles to a just energy transition in

-Global South countries.
-93% of the countries most vulnerable to the climate crisis are in or at significant risk of debt distress and Global South debt service payments are 12 times greater than their climate adaptation spending.
-Rich countries were late to deliver on their 2009 commitment to mobilize \$100 billion a year in climate finance from 2020 and the finance mobilized has not gone to the countries that need it most and has largely been provided as loans rather than grants, exacerbating already unsustainable debtlevels.
+Lack of climate finance and the "worst-ever" debt crisis are key obstacles to a just energy transition in the Global South.
+Global South countries are currently allocating an average of 41.6% of their public spending to debt service payments.
+Rich countries were late to deliver on their 2009 commitment to mobilize \$100 billion a year in climate finance from 2020 and the finance mobilized has not prioritized the countries that need it most and has largely been provided as loans rather than grants, exacerbating already unsustainable debt-levels.
 This is also true for energy transition financing.
-Just 3% of international public finance for clean energy provided between 2020 and 2022 went to low-income countries and 18% to lower-middle-income countries.
+Just 3% of international public finance for clean energy provided between 2020 and 2022 went to low-income countries and 18% to lowermiddle-income countries.
 83% was provided in loans and just 6% in grants.

-To enable a fair fossil fuel phaseout and scaling of renewables and energy efficiency, a new climate finance target (New Collective Quantified Goal, NCQG) must be adopted at COP29 with a subgoal on mitigation finance that includes grant and highly concessional funding for a just energy transition as well as other mitigation efforts, including halting deforestation.
-Needs determination literature shows that a minimum of \$1 trillion per year in grant-equivalent finance is needed for the NCQG overall, with at least \$300 billion for mitigation.
-This is a highly conservative estimate of Global North countries' fair share of both climate spending needs and climate debts.7 In light of this, the rights-based NGO constituencies of the UNFCCC have called for
+To enable a fair fossil fuel phaseout and scaling of renewables and energy efficiency, rather than focusing on investment or mobilization targets, at COP29 the priority should be to land a sufficiently ambitious NCQG target for grant-based public funding.
+This is essential for adaptation and loss & damage finance, but grant-based funding is essential for mitigation too, including for a just energy transition.
+The needs determination literature shows that a minimum of \$1 trillion per year in grants and grant-equivalent finance is needed for the NCQG overall, with at least \$300 billion for mitigation.
+This is a highly conservative estimate of Global North countries' fair share of both climate spending needs and climate debts.
+For example, within mitigation, a fair international contribution towards Global South fossil fuel phase out costs alone is estimated at \$243 billion per year in grants and grant equivalent - before considering needs for scaling renewables, building public transit, or halting deforestation among other priorities.
+In light of this, the rights-based NGO constituencies of the UNFCCC are calling for reparations of \$5 trillion per year.9

-\$5 trillion per year as annualized reparatory payments against the wider climate debt being incurred.